maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

 ```

 5. Define a function `getEarthQuakeDataFromUSGS()` to fetch GeoJSON data from a public API.
-   If we successfully get the response, call `addMarkersToMap()` on UI thread.
+   If we successfully get the response, call `addMarkersToMap()` on the UI thread.

 ```kotlin
 {{#include ../../../../platform/android/MapboxGLAndroidSDKTestApp/src/main/java/com/mapbox/mapboxsdk/testapp/activity/annotation/JsonApiActivity.kt:getEarthquakes}}